txemis/Web-Apps/README.md

 ---

+## Worldly: React-Redux
+*Your Friendly Neighborhood Travel Journal*

+**Worldly** is a React-Redux web application that allows you to write about all your thoughts and experiences while travelling.
+Worldly uses Facebook for authorization and Firebase for data persistence.

+---

+## Duckr: A React-Redux Twitter Clone
+**Duckr** is a sort-of *Twitter* clone.
+Users log in via Facebook authorization and are able to post various 140 character 'tweets' to their home feed, where others can Like and Comment on.

+---

 ## Medication Reminder: React (ES5) App
 Reminds a caregiver of important times of day to administer a patient's medications.
 Allows caregiver to log various notes about the patient throughout the day.